Propped, Placed and Oriented Stones

 Three placed rocks at Bosigran Castle, aligned on the tip of Pendeen Watch

 The people of the neolithic developed a form of oriented or aligned stone.
 These are flattish rocks, or rocks with one flattish side to them, dug into the ground to stand vertically.
 Those found thus far are located mainly but not solely round Penwith's coast, aligned to natural features such as cliff castles, offshore rocks or Scilly, and in some cases with one or two astronomical alignments.

-These oriented rocks are a new discovery by the author, currently being researched, who has thus far (late 2018) found thirteen possible aligned stones.
+These oriented rocks are a new discovery, currently being researched by the author, who has thus far (late 2018) found thirteen possible aligned stones.

-Aligned stone (foreground) at Cape Kenidjack
+Aligned stone (foreground) at Kenidjack Castle

-One characterestic of aligned stones is that they are usually oriented toward distant visible landscape features - unlike the ancient site alignments examined on this site.
+One characteristic of aligned stones is that they are usually oriented toward distant visible landscape features - unlike the ancient site alignments examined on this site.
 They tend not to align with other erected stones, as menhirs can be - they are simply oriented toward a topographical feature.

 Merry Maidens hedge stone

 There are also hedge menhirs - big rocks built into hedges (walls) and behaving like menhirs, regarding underground water and alignments.
 They were probably erected in the bronze age and the time of the menhirs, and the hedge was built to enclose them later.
 The stone on the right is close to the Merry Maidens stone circle and part of the complex surrounding it.

 It can be difficult to judge what is a hedge menhir and what is simply a big stone inserted into a hedge at the time of its building, in post-megalithic times.
 Higher up this page is an example of a genuine propped hedge menhir at Trevean 1.